PayAnywhere Offers Bluetooth Credit Card Readers at No Cost

 PayAnywhere is helping small businesses protect their customers' credit card information.

-Troy-based PayAnywhere, a mobile point-of-sale (POS) solution working to provide merchants with tools to grow their businesses today announced it will offer the PayAnywhere 2-in-1 Bluetooth Credit Card Reader at no cost to all business owners who use the service.
+Troy-based PayAnywhere, a mobile point-of-sale (POS) solution working to provide merchants with tools to grow their businesses today announced it will offer the PayAnywhere 2-in-1 Bluetooth Credit Card Reader at no cost to all new merchants who use the service.
 The PayAnywhere card reader transforms any Apple or Android device into a mobile POS system and is available on both App stores.

 “We know the importance of making sure our merchants have a fast, reliable and secure payments solution,” says Marc Gardner, president and CEO of North American Bancard, the parent company of PayAnywhere.
 “Because our everyday focus is putting our merchants first, we wanted to give merchants a card reader that offers the ability for secure, EMV transactions – protecting them from costly chargebacks and fraudulent purchases.”